Diogo Jota: Death

 On 3 July 2025, Jota and his brother, André Silva, died in a car crash in the province of Zamora in Spain, while returning to Liverpool for pre-season training.
 Jota had recently undergone minor lung surgery in Porto, Portugal, before getting married.
 On medical advice not to fly, Jota planned to return to England via a ferry leaving from Santander, Spain.
 He and his brother were driving to Santander to catch the ferry when, according to the Spanish Civil Guard, their Lamborghini Huracán suffered a tyre blowout while overtaking another vehicle on the A-52 motorway, causing the car to veer off the road near kilometre point 64 in the municipality of Cernadilla and catch fire.
 The crash occurred between 00:30 and 00:40 CEST.
 Emergency services later confirmed that both men died at the scene.
-Jota was 28, and his brother was 25.
+Silva was 25 and Jota was 28.
 In a statement, the Spanish Civil Guard said that "all the evidence so far indicates" Jota was driving the vehicle at the time of the crash, and that the car "significantly exceeded the speed limit for the highway".
 The expert report is still being finalised and will be submitted to the court in Puebla de Sanabria.

 A wake for the brothers was held on 4 July 2025 in Gondomar, Portugal, where hundreds of relatives, friends and public figures, including Prime Minister Luís Montenegro and President Marcelo Rebelo de Sousa, gathered to pay their respects.
 The funeral took place the following morning at the nearby Igreja Paroquial de Gondomar, with Bishop Manuel Linda of Porto presiding over the mass.
-Liverpool teammates Virgil van Dijk and Andy Robertson carried floral tributes dedicated to Jota and Silva, respectively, while Portugal teammate Rúben Neves served as a pallbearer for Jota's casket.
+Liverpool teammates Virgil van Dijk and Andy Robertson carried floral tributes dedicated to Jota and Silva, respectively, while Portugal and former Wolves teammate Rúben Neves served as a pallbearer for Jota's casket.
 Following the service, the brothers were buried side by side in the cemetery adjacent to the church.